gbv/validation-api-demo/README.md

 - `data` as string
 - `url` to be downloaded from an URL (if the service is configured with `downloads` directory)
-- `file` to be read from a local file in the stage directory of the server (if the service is configured with `stage` directory)
+- `file` to be read from a local file in the stage directory of the server (if the service is configured with `files` directory)

 Status code is always 200 if validation could be executed, no matter whether errors have been found or not.
 For example validating the string `[1,2` at default profile `json` results in the following validation response.
 The error position (after the fourth character on line 1) is referenced with multiple dimensions.
 Dimension values are always strings.